sskorol/vosk-api-gpu/README.md

 ./build-pc.sh -c 11.3.0-devel-ubuntu20.04 -t 0.3.32
 ```

-Here, you have to provide a base cuda image tag and the ouput container's tag.
+Here, you have to provide a base cuda image tag and the output container's tag.
 You can read more by running the script with `-h` flag.

 This script will build 2 images: base and a sample Vosk server.